 I was at/on/in __________________ (place) when it happened.
 It was at ___________ (time) on ___________ (day).
 It was in ___________ (month), in ___________ (year).
 I remember that I felt ___________ (how did you feel?).

 Ask them to complete the text, then read it to a partner.
 Can their partner guess what the event was?
-You can do the same text but change the title to read A frightening event/My happiest moment/My worst moment etc.
+You can do the same text but change the title to read A frightening event/My happiest moment/My worst moment, etc.

-Where’s the best place to live?
+Activity: Where's the best place to live?

 - Where’s the most dangerous part of the city?

-- Where are the best restaurants/discos?
+- Where are the best restaurants/bars?

 - What’s the most boring/ugliest part of the city?

-The following questionnaire is for business students to practise the prepositions IN, ON, AT for time.
+The following questionnaire is for business students to practise the prepositions in, on, at for time.
 It can be easily adapted for general English.

-Working times questionnaire:
+Working times questionnaire